AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 6. The flocculator has four pressure sensors attached at equal distances by push-to-connect fittings to measure the pressure differences across the length of the flocculator.
 7. The red effluent line transports wastewater out of the system.

 Water was introduced into the system through the influent line.
-The flow rate of the water was maintained at a constant rate of 76 rpm by the water pump which was determined arbitrarily.
+The flow rate of the water was maintained at a constant rate of 1 mL/sec by the water pump which was determined arbitrarily.
 The water was then pumped into the inlet of flow accumulator, which is a reservoir that allows continuous water flow through the system by reducing fluctuations caused by the pump.
 It consisted of a bottle with two taps: one for the entry of water and the other for the exit.
 At the beginning of an experiment, the bottle was filled with water up to just above the two holes.
 The bottle was then capped to trap the air inside and pressurize itself, thus maintaining the water level at a steady state [(Tsang et. al., 2018)](https://github.com/AguaClara/contact_chamber/blob/master/ContactChamber_Spring2018.md).
 The water then flowed out of the flow accumulator, after which clay was pumped into the water.
 A stock solution of clay was prepared, and the concentration at which it was introduced into the water by the clay pump was determined by the turbidity, measured by the influent turbidimeter.
 The speed of the clay pump was varied by the Proportional - Integral - Derivative (PID) control to reach the target turbidity.

-A stock solution of PACl coagulant with the concentration of 0.1418g/L was also prepared and introduced into the clay-water mixture, after the clay-water mixture was pumped out of the turbidimeter, at a constant rate of 20 rpm.
+A stock solution of PACl coagulant with the concentration of 0.1418g/L was also prepared and introduced into the clay-water mixture, after the clay-water mixture was pumped out of the turbidimeter, at a constant rate of 0.05 mL/sec.
 The flow rate contributions by the coagulant and clay pump were neglected since microbore tubing, which has a negligible flow rate contribution, was used.
 The water-clay-coagulant mixture was then pumped into the coiled flocculator.

 The coiled flocculator was made of tubing wound around a cardboard tube.
-This was the section where the clay molecules collide with coagulant particles to form flocs [(Selimgir, M., Lo, R., Matai, K., 2018)](https://github.com/AguaClara/high_g_flocculation/blob/master/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md).
+This was the section where the clay particles collide with coagulant particles to form flocs [(Selimgir, M., Lo, R., Matai, K., 2018)](https://github.com/AguaClara/high_g_flocculation/blob/master/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md).
 Four pressure sensors were attached, at equal distances, to the flocculator.
 The sensors measured the difference in pressure between the two points where they were attached.
 Four sensors were used in order to determine how the pressure, and thus, head loss changed along the length of the flocculator.
 Finally, the water was pumped out of the system through the effluent line.

 #### Cleaning
 After each experimental trial, air bubbles were introduced into the system at 1 rpm by the air pump.
 Water was also continually pumped at 76 rpm by the water pump to carry the air bubble through the flocculator.
 This cleaning system was used to scrape and clean any coagulant buildup on the flocculator wall in preparation for the next trial.
 Any fluids that entered the microbore tubing during the experiment, while the air pump was off, was contained in the 1L bottle attached to the air pump.